Reviaco/Reviaco-OS/README.md

 # What is the language which is used in programming Reviaco OS ?!!!

-Reviaco OS is generally based on Web languages ( HTML, CSS, JS, PHP )  and it can interact with Linux using exec() PHP commands & NodeJS modules and it can control the windows position and behavior using wmctrl.
+Reviaco OS is generally based on Web languages ( HTML, CSS, JS, PHP )  and it can interact with Linux using exec() PHP commands & NodeJS modules and it can control the windows positions and behaviors using wmctrl and xdotool.

 # What will Reviaco OS be based on?!!!